-Moderate amounts of black coffee during a clean fast is totally safe, but if you’re concerned about hydration, it may be a good idea to switch to decaf black coffee, or choose herbal teas which are naturally caffeine-free, such as chamomile or hibiscus.
+Moderate amounts of black coffee during a clean fast is totally safe, but if you’re concerned about hydration, just aim for no more than 2-3 cups per day to stay within your limits.
+If you consume more than this, it may be a good idea to switch to decaf black coffee, or choose herbal teas which are naturally caffeine-free, such as chamomile or hibiscus.
 However, plain old water is probably your best bet to stay hydrated.
 It's calorie-free, caffeine-free, inexpensive and readily available.

 In short, when logging water intake, try to keep in mind that coffee and water do not have a 1:1 liquid ratio.
 We recommend choosing water as your liquid intake during the fast.